renovatebot/renovate/docs/usage/dependency-pinning.md

 3. Node.js-only libraries can consider pinning all dependencies, because application size/duplicate dependencies are not as much a concern in Node.js compared to the browser.
 Of course, don't do that if your library is a micro one likely to be consumed in disk-sensitive environments
 4. Use a lock file

-As noted earlier, when you pin dependencies then you will see an increase in the raw volume of dependency updates, compared to if you use ranges.
+As noted earlier, when you pin dependencies then you'll see an increase in the raw volume of dependency updates, compared to if you use ranges.
 If/when this starts bothering you, add Renovate rules to reduce the volume, such as scheduling updates, grouping them, or automerging "safe" ones.

 ## References

-This is a "living" document and we plan to update it whenever we think of something new or someone makes a valid point we've missed or misunderstood.
+This is a "living" document, and we plan to update it whenever we think of something new or someone makes a valid point we've missed or misunderstood.

 Updated 2018-01-19 after [excellent feedback on lockfiles](https://github.com/commitizen/cz-conventional-changelog-default-export/pull/4#issuecomment-358038966) by [@LinusU](https://github.com/LinusU)